 Figure 3: Accuracy of Project Cost Estimates by RETScreen (RETScreen International, 2008)

 This chapter was able to show the value created by the Global Atlas.
-The centralized platform and the possibility to save enormous costs and time for every user is a great aspect of the Global Atlas.
-This value created should motivate other potential users to use the program and on this value, further growth possibilities can strike roots.
+The centralized platform and the possibility of saving enormous costs and time for every user is a great aspect of the Global Atlas.
+This value should motivate other potential users to use the program and on this basis, further growth possibilities should ensue.

 2.5 Stakeholders

-In this section important stakeholders (except the competition) will be mentioned to get an overview of the ecosystem of the Global Atlas.
+In this section, important stakeholders (except the competition) will be addressed to get an overview of the ecosystem of the Global Atlas.
 The different stakeholders will be named in this chapter and their importance explained.

-To better fulfill the needs of the users more effectively, the Global Atlas needs to constantly update its’ datasets to the best level being available for free.
+To better fulfill the needs of the users more effectively, the Global Atlas needs to constantly update its datasets to the highest level available for free.
 This makes the Global Atlas rely on two very important stakeholders.
-The first being the data providers (A. O. Ali, interview, July 7th, 2015), since the maps on the Global Atlas are not all from IRENA.
-Henceforward, a vivid partnership needs to be established between the Global Atlas and its’ data providers.
-In order to make the partnership work, the Global Atlas must also provide some benefits for the data provider.
+The first being the data providers (A. O. Ali, interview, July 7, 2015), since the maps on the Global Atlas are not all from IRENA.
+Henceforward, a vivid partnership needs to be established between the Global Atlas and its data providers.
+In order to make the partnership work, the Global Atlas must also provide some benefits to the data provider.
 The Global Atlas can offer the data providers two different kinds of services.
-Firstly, the Global Atlas helps them to fulfill their most important need: “visibility” (A. O. Ali, interview, July 7th, 2015).
-Secondly, the Global Atlas provides assistance to transform the data in a format that is easier to present.
-(A. O. Ali, interview, July 7th, 2015).
-Supplementary to the visibility and the aid on transforming the data, Global Atlas also helps the user due to its centralized system.
+First, the Global Atlas can help to fulfill their most important need: “visibility” (A. O. Ali, interview, July 7, 2015).
+Secondly, the Global Atlas provides assistance to transform the data into format that is easier to present.
+(A. O. Ali, interview, July 7, 2015).
+In addtiion to the visibility and aid on transforming the data, Global Atlas also helps the user access its centralized system.

-The other vital partners in order to create the value offered by the Global Atlas are the software developers who code for the platform (A. O. Ali, interview, July 7th, 2015).
+The other vital partners in creating the value offered by the Global Atlas are the software developers who code for the platform (A. O. Ali, interview, July 7, 2015).
 Here as well, a vivid partnership is desirable.
-For those partners, the Atlas can offer the same benefits in addition to having a platform to develop the tools on.
-Without the software developers, all the tools offered analysis would not be possible.
+For those partners, the Atlas can offer the same benefits in addition to having a platform to develop the tools necessary.
+Without the software developers, all the tools offered for the analysis would not be possible.
 The Global Atlas already has a lot of tools developed on their platform.
-Having those tools available, however, makes the Global Atlas to the best first screening prospection tool on the market.
+Having those tools available, however, makes the Global Atlas the best first screening prospection tool on the market.

 Furthermore, the situation with the software developers and the data providers could lead to a very interesting, positive situation.
 The more data a tool has, the more likely it is to attract the best software developers.
-Once the best software developers are working on a tool, the tool gets better and therefore it is better for data provider to put their new data, where the best tool is.
+Once the best software developers are working on a tool, the tool gets better and therefore it is better for data providers to input their new data, where the best tool is.
 Researchers call this phenomenon positive feedback (Arthur, 1990, p.
 92).

-This chapter was able to explain the need of the different partners of the Global Atlas in order to continue growing.
+This chapter was able to explain the need for the different partners of the Global Atlas in order to continue growing.
 The data provider and the software developers play a very vital role for the Global Atlas.
-Being able to provide them with services, the Global Atlas can hope for a positive feedback loop to set in.
-For this however, also growth is needed.
+In being able to provide them with services, the Global Atlas can hope for a positive feedback loop to set in.
+For this to occur growth is needed.

 2.6 Competition

-In this section, the competition environment of the Global Atlas will be displayed.
+In this section, the competitive environment of the Global Atlas will be evaluated.
 Several possible competing organizations are named and their field of expertise is explained.
-The competition analysis was carried out in cooperation with Abdumalik Oricha Ali in the interview from July 7th, 2015.
+The competition analysis was conducted in cooperation with Abdumalik Oricha Ali in the interview from July 7, 2015.